 In the same way, God reaches each of us through different methods of Spiritual guidance, touching some of us from a young age, and others not until just before passing from this world.
 It’s a matter of understanding what is important to

 However, when it comes to living a life of faith, you can’t always just rely on sight to get you through.
 St. Augustine wrote: “Faith is to believe what you do not see.
 The reward of faith is to see what you believe.”
-The reward of faith is to see what you believe, seeing more than with your eyes, but all of your senses, your soul, through guidance in the Holy Spirit, the gifts God has given you as a unique individual, and the experiences of grace you have in those moments you take time to see with your heart, and soul.
+The reward of the gift of faith is to see what you believe, seeing more than with your eyes, but all of your senses, your soul, through guidance in the Holy Spirit, the gifts God has given you as a unique individual, and the experiences of grace you have in those moments you take time to see with your heart, and soul.
 What has helped form you as a hopeful believer at this point in your spiritual journey?

 We read in Philippians: “Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men.
 And being found in human form he humbled himself and became obedient unto death, even death on a cross.
 Therefore God has highly exalted him and bestowed on him the name which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:5-11).